-Note: on Windows Vista, Windows-7 or Windows-8 with active UAC (user account control), or with restricted user rights on Windows XP, you will not be able to create the output (.obj and .exe files) in the system directory \Program Files without administrator rights; the compiler or make reports error "Could not open xxx.exe".
+Note: on Windows-7 and later (incl.
+Windows-10) with active UAC (user account control), you will not be able to create the output (.obj and .exe files) in the system directory \Program Files\\ without administrator rights; the compiler or make reports error "Could not open xxx.exe".
 In such a case, copy the examples to your working directory and run the "nmake" and "nmake terminal" in this working directory.

 cd %FSWORKDIR%

 mkdir examples

 cd examples

-xcopy /S %FLAGSHIP_DIR%\examples
+xcopy /S %FLAGSHIP\DIR%\examples